AnneCBSx/To-do-list-estatica/README.md

-# To do list estático baseado no código do https://codepen.io/rahgomes
+# To do list estática baseado no código do https://codepen.io/rahgomes